raxoft/form_input/README.md

 Note the use of the `:gender` option to get properly inflected error messages.

 Now let's say we decide to use a custom error message when the user forgets to fill in the content of the message field.
-To do this, we add the value of the `:required_msg` option of the `message` parameter directly to `en.yml` like this:
+To do this, we add the value of the `:required_msg` option of the `message` parameter directly to the `en.yml` file like this:

 ``` yaml
     message: